-We have a vested interest in your success.
-You are the future of the association and of what we hold most dear — libraries. - Jim Rettig, former ALA President
+"We have a vested interest in your success.
+You are the future of the association and of what we hold most dear — libraries."
+Jim Rettig, former ALA President

 “You never know who you’ll meet at ALA.
-Chance encounters, like the one I had on an ALA conference shuttle bus while a student member, can lead to unexpected opportunities.
-For me, those opportunities included an invitation to serve on an ALA level committee and subsequent appointed as chair.
-Whether it brings opportunities to share experiences with peers from across the country or build leadership skills, I've never doubted the connection between ALA participation and success as a professional librarian, “ adds Stefanie, who is currently Health and Human Services Librarian at James Madison University.
+Chance encounters, like the one I had at an ALA conference shuttle bus while a student member, can lead to unexpected opportunities.
+For me, those opportunities included an invitation to serve on an ALA-level committee and subsequent appointed as chair.
+Whether it brings opportunities to share experiences with peers from across the country or to build leadership skills, I've never doubted the connection between ALA participation and success as a professional librarian."
+Stefanie Warlick, Health and Human Services Librarian at James Madison University

 Opportunities for Students in Divisions and Round Tables

-Even before you graduate, career planning is Job 1.
-Whether you are exploring your options in librarianship, or are already focused on your worklife goals, connecting with more experienced professionals outside the classroom is extremely valuable to your career.
+Even before you graduate, career planning is your first job!
+Whether you are exploring your options in librarianship or already focused on your goals, connecting with more experienced professionals outside the classroom is extremely valuable to your career.
+ALA members are like a group of (free) consultants who can help you polish your resume, find a job, might the right people, and much more.
 ALA student members are encouraged to build skills beyond the classroom that are marketable and attractive to employers.
-If you only use one resource of membership, it should be the premier employment and job placement resources within ALA.
+If you only use one membership resource of membership, it should be ALA's premier employment and job placement resources.

 Joint Memberships and Student Chapters on Campus

 "Besides the knowledge and experience attained with [student membership involvement], the best part...was interacting with all of the awesome students.
-The students at the University of Rhode Island as well as other SALA chapters from across the country I met during the Student 2 Staff program are still some of my favorite people today.
+The students at the University of Rhode Island as well as other SALA chapters from across the country who I met during the Student-to-StaffStaff program are still some of my favorite people today.
 SALA is a great way to meet friends and create lasting relationships while in this ever growing and evolving field."
-Read more from Alyssa at her " Ten Reasons Why You Should Participate in Your School's Student ALA (SALA) Chapter" post on the AL Student Member Blog.
+Alyssa Diekman, former President of the University of Rhode Island’s Student ALA chapter (SALA).

 Benefits for Student Members